-Management reporting in financial statements
+Financial statements and accounting Management reporting in financial statements

 REPORT SUMMARY OBSERVATIONS AUDIT CONCLUSION Management commentary The Local Authority Accounts (Scotland) Regulations 2014 require the inclusion of a management commentary within the annual accounts, similar to the Companies Act requirements for listed entity financial statements.
 The requirements are outlined in the Local Government finance circular 5/2015.
 We are required to read the management commentary and express an opinion as to whether it is consistent with the information provided in the annual accounts.
 We also review the contents of the management commentary against the guidance contained in the CIPFA template IJB accounts.
 The information contained within the management commentary is consistent with the annual accounts.
 We reviewed the contents of the management commentary against the guidance contained in the Local Government finance circular 5/2015 and are content with the proposed report.
 Remuneration report The remuneration report was included within the unaudited annual accounts and supporting reports and working papers were provided.
 The information contained within the revised remuneration report is consistent with the underlying records and the annual accounts and all required disclosures have been made.
 Our independent auditor's report confirms that the part of the remuneration report subject to audit has been properly prepared.
-Annual governance statement The statement for 2019-20 outlines the corporate governance and risk management arrangements in operation in the financial year.
+Annual governance statement The statement for 2020-21 outlines the corporate governance and risk management arrangements in operation in the financial year.
 It provides detail on the IJB's governance framework, review of effectiveness, continuous improvement agenda, and analyses the efficiency and effectiveness of these elements of the framework.
 It also goes on to suggest improvement activities undertaken during the year over specific corporate governance principles.
 We review the annual governance statement to ensure that management's disclosure is consistent with the annual accounts, and that management have disclosed that which is required under the delivering good governance in local government framework.
 We had discussions with the IJB, reviewed early draft of the Annual Governance Statement and shared applicable guidance.
 We understand the challenges of updating the review of the system of internal controls in the current situation and note that a review has been undertaken to the extent possible.
 We are satisfied with the approach taken by the IJB and consider the governance framework and revised annual governance statement to be appropriate for the IJB and that it is in accordance with guidance and reflects our understanding of the IJB.
+We recommended that it would be sensible to add a small statement about the challenge and delivery of the Internal Audit plan Cooperative robyled international") a Swiss entity.